-With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes from Season 1-3.
+With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes.
 Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
 You can only get a signed copy here on my site.
 If you don’ have an eReader I would suggest the PDF version which can be printed if you like.

 Be THE Cook in Your Own Abbey